geospatialeco/GEARS/Intro_RS_Lab10.md

 7. We will align these two scans using a combination of manual translation (rough positioning) and an automated computer algorithm called Iterative Closest Point (ICP) for fine tuning.

-8. Before starting with this, let us map both clouds according to an elevation colour scale (height ramp) - using the defaults scale for blue to green. be sure to select both clouds before applying the colour ramp.
+8. Before starting with this, let us map both clouds according to an elevation colour scale (height ramp) - using the default scale for blue to green.
+Be sure to select both clouds before applying the colour ramp.

 ![Figure 5.
 Two file colour ramp](screenshots/cc_dual_hr.png)